In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

 Find Traffic Distribution per each keyword in Google SERP

-Let’s say you’ve found a great competitor website which has a few articles that are relevant to what you’ve published on your site.
+Let’s say you’ve found a great competitor website that has a few articles that are relevant to what you’ve published on your site.

-After checking Google keyword rankings, you have found some high traffic keywords which your competitor website rank top of SERPs.
+After checking Google keyword rankings, you have found some high-traffic keywords that your competitor’s website ranks top of SERPs.

-As of they are high traffic volume keywords, it receives a lot more traffic.
+As they are high traffic volume keywords, it receives a lot more traffic.

 After optimizing the article for search engines, your web page might also rank for those keywords and generate more Google traffic to your blog.